Tu — Agent Skill

 Component invocation

 Components are real functions. tsserver sees them as such — hover, goto-definition, and rename all work cross-.tu.
-The trailing children block becomes the last positional argument, conventionally typed as (children: Child[]).
+The trailing children block becomes props.children, conventionally typed as children?: Child[].

 Fragment (multi-root return)